Today’s Prayer Focus

 Kim Basinger and Holliston Coleman in “Bless the Child”

-What does the bible say about the occult?
+The Occult—What does the Bible say about it?

 Why does God allow innocent people to suffer?